Burla-Cloud/burla/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/Burla-Cloud/.github/main/media/readme_banner.png" width=1000></p>

+### Burla is currently under devlopment and is not ready to be used.

+To join our mailing list go to [burla.dev](https://burla.dev/).
+If you have any questions, email me at: jake@burla.dev, or [join us on Discord](https://discord.gg/TsbCUwBUdy).

+#### Current todo:
+(not in any particular order)

+- Switch communication between containers and clients from:
+`container -> firebase -> master-service -> client` to `container -> pub/sub -> client`
+Both for:
+  - Sending function inputs from client to containers and
+  - Sending stdout/err from containers to client
+- Eliminate the container service.
+Node service should interact only with container stdin/out/err, we shouldn't be running a custom webservice inside each container.
+- Ability to start some containers on-demand while leaving others running at all times
+(currently all containers are left running at all times)
+- Ability to cache python environments instead of building every time.
+- Sew

 ### Overview:

 #### Burla is a python package that makes it easy to run code on (lots of) other computers.